starkindustries/Print2PDFTest/README.md

 # Print2PDF Test

 This code tests the difference between choosing to render a PDF before loading it into a webView versus delaying the action until after the webView is loaded.
 When rendering a PDF immediately, the images are not displayed in the PDF.
-When delayed, the images properly rendered.
-On inspecting the html strings that are sent to render, one will notice that the HTML strings are exactly the same.
+When delayed, the images properly are rendered.
+On inspecting the HTML strings that are sent to render, one will notice that the HTML strings are exactly the same.

 The app also tests PDF rendering in a WKWebView.
-Even when the PDF render is delayed, the images do not show in the WKWebView.
+Even when the PDF render is delayed, the images still do not show in the WKWebView.
+This is in contrast to the UIWebView where images do render when the action is delayed.

 ## HTML Template Details
 The template shows three items: 1) hello world text, 2) an image of the stack overflow icon pulled from imgur, and 3) a base64 encoded image of github's octocat.
+I can expect that item #2 does not get rendered because it is pulled from the cloud.
+However, even the base64 encoded image does not get rendered even though it is placed directly into the template.

 ```html
 <!DOCTYPE html>